jeverett93/codequiz/README.md

+Black History Quiz

 Live Link: https://jeverett93.github.io/codequiz/

-About: This is an application that offers the user a timed quiz that stores scores and orders them from highest to lowest.
-A correct answer adds time, and an incorrect answer decreases the time given to take the quiz.
+About: This is an application that offers the user a timed quiz.
+An incorrect answer decreases the time given to take the quiz.The suser can view high scores at the end of the quiz or at any other time.
+They can also start over at any time.

 Contributors: jeverett93.github.io